Aspotogan Peninsula: History: Eighteenth century

-The name Aspotogan is a corruption of Ashmutogun or Ukpudeskakun meaning "block the passageway or where the seals go in and out".
+The name Aspotogan derives from the Mi'kmaq language.
+The word is a corruption of Ashmutogun or Ukpudeskakun meaning "block the passageway or where the seals go in and out".
 Because the high land of the Aspotogan is the highest on the south shore, the land was used as a marker for sailors coming from Europe and the West Indies on their way to Hallfax.
 Along with the Mi'kmaq, there were primarily three strains of immigrants who settled the Aspotogan Peninsula: first the Newfoundland Irish (1750s), then the New England Planters arrived from Chester, Nova Scotia (1760s) and, finally, second generation Foreign Protestants arrived from French Village, Nova Scotia and Lunenburg, Nova Scotia (1780s).
 The community of Blandford, Nova Scotia was the first community on the Aspotogan to be settled.
 The first recorded school house was built in Mill Cove, Nova Scotia (before 1833).

 Mi'kmaq

 The Aspotogan was first settled by Mi'kmaq who were a nomadic people.
 Mi'kmaq sites have been found in Fox Point, Northwest Cove, the village of Aspotogan and East River.
-They would settle along the Atlantic coast in the summer and move in land to the lakes in the winter.
+They would settle along the Atlantic coast in the summer and move inland to the lakes in the winter.
 They lived on the Aspotogan until the beginning of World War II (1939).

 Newfoundland Irish

 The Acadians never lived on the Aspotogan Peninsula; however, their presence in Nova Scotia significantly influenced immigration to the colony.
 Even forty years after the British conquest of Nova Scotia (1710), the population of Nova Scotia was still dominated by Catholic Acadians (population 10,000).
-To off set the Catholic population, with the founding of Halifax (1749), the British created an immigration policy to attract Protestants to the colony.
+To offset the Catholic population, with the founding of Halifax (1749), the British created an immigration policy to attract Protestants to the colony.

 Apart from the Foreign Protestants, the first immigrants to settle the Aspotogan Peninsula may have been Newfoundland Irish, who were Catholics.
 By 1750, there were 3500 Newfoundland Irish in Nova Scotia.
 By 1767, there were 22 Newfoundland Irish Catholics living on the Peninsula.
 Those who settled in the Aspotogan Peninsula seemed to have left the area after a short time.
 There are only three family names that remain: Murphy, Keating and Carroll.
 The only other evidence of these early immigrants that remains are landmarks named after them such as Riley Point and Riley's Lake in New Harbour, Nova Scotia and Hollahan Lake in Deep Cove, Nova Scotia.
 These Newfoundland Irish are sometimes referred to "three boaters", moving from Ireland to Newfoundland, then to Nova Scotia, before finally settling in Boston.